What Do You See? (Joplin Public Library)

 I’m the adult child of a librarian (positive that’s worth noting) and lovingly remember the books that shaped my childhood.
 I asked the librarians at Joplin Public and Post Art Libraries about their favorite children’s books, read them, and painted them in an abstract, mixed-media style.

-The display is purposely hung at a child’s eye-view and will prompt each viewer to ask “What do you see?”
 This exhibit was presented by the Post Art Library in The Bramlage and Willcoxon Foundation Gallery inside Joplin Public Library, August 2022.

 One half of all sales is given to the Joplin Public Library for the purchase of art books for children.